hmrc/accessibility-statement-frontend/README.md

       cannot use the service reliably.
 This does not meet WCAG success criterion X.Y.Z (Criterion Description).
     date: 2020-09-30                    # The date that this issue will be fixed by
 serviceLastTestedDate: 2019-09-15       # In ISO format YYYY-MM-DD.
-If your statemenent's compliance status is noncompliant, you can omit this line
+If your statement's compliance status is noncompliant, you can omit this line
 statementVisibility: public             # If set to public, the statement will be visible in production
 statementCreatedDate: 2019-09-30        # In ISO format YYYY-MM-DD
 statementLastUpdatedDate: 2019-09-30    # In ISO format YYYY-MM-DD